giodestone/Hart-Keyboard/README.md

 #### OLED Display/SSD1306
 Overall, I think it was the right choice as it was cheap and simple.
 You can get bi-colour OLED displays, and even colour ones - but you would be far more space microcontroller space concerned if you had to deal with a full-RGB palette (you can definitely cut it down by using a fixed-palette).

+I want to do more with it!

 #### Volume Knob/EC11
 It was the right choice.
 The EC11 is natively supported by QMK.
 I was trying to test it before assembling and I couldn't get an Arduino library to work for some reason.

 ### Keys
+The key switch choice was very good - they feel very satisfying to type on and smoother than rubber-dome (aka generic keyboard) or scissor (aka laptop).

+The keycaps take getting used to.
+I think I should have made them smaller (their key top size matches the laptop one) - but the bottom tapers out too quickly making it easy to mistype.
+The keycaps either have to be bevelled or their top be higher than the next key when depressed to avoid the edge of your finger from pressing the next key.
+Fortunately, it is very easy to reprint keycaps and iteratively design due to low resource use and fast printing times.

 #### Stabalisers
 Bending the wires was a pain.
 Getting the distances more so.
 Getting the wires flat even more.

-I wish I had used one for the caps lock, as it bends more than I would like it to.
+I wish I had used one for the caps lock and right shift, as it flexes more than I would like it to.